Luko22/LaudoMobile/README.md

   1.4: Uploading simple iterated code

-Step 2: making it controllable
+Step 2: Making it controllable

+  2.1: control it tethered

-  2.1: make it wireless
+  2.2: make it wireless

-  2.2: make it responsive
+  2.3: make it responsive

 Step 3: giving it senses